Milan

 Even looking back on his work as a whole, it’s impossible to confine Grignani to a specific movement, not least because he made a point to be different from everyone else.

-Despite his solitary research, he was one of the people who most influenced the studies and inquiries into visual perception, as well as international graphics.
+Despite his solitary research, he was highly influential within studies and inquiries into visual perception, as well as international graphics.

 The constant evolution of his graphic work, as well as the coherence of his method, have always aroused a keen interest among young graphic designers.